Chart Color Schemes

 Bruce is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bruce scores highly in cultural diversity, with 34.9% of its population speaking a language other than English at home and 40.0% born overseas.
-Christianity is the main religion in Bruce, comprising 34.8% of people.
-Hinduism is overrepresented, making up 7.9% of the population compared to the Australian Capital Territory's 4.0%.
+Bruce scores highly on cultural diversity, with 34.9% of its population speaking a language other than English at home and 40.0% born overseas.
+The main religion in Bruce is Christianity, which makes up 34.8% of people.
+However, the most apparent overrepresentation is in Hinduism, which comprises 7.9% of the population, compared to 4.8% across the Australian Capital Territory.

 Frequently Asked Questions - Diversity